rusefi/rusefi_documentation/Standalone-on-Demand.md

 A: We have not done that yet, that would be more money :( Step one would be to have a test mule purchased in NJ, USA.
 Rougthly please expect test mule cost and $11K on top of that, and that's just a wild guess - we have no tried that yet, some modern vehicle with too much CAN would be more for sure.

+## Q: Do I get all fabrication files?

+A: Yes, you get all files for full control to change or fabricate additional boards independently.

 See also [Plug-In-Board-Process](Plug-In-Board-Process)